DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

    for the view.
 2. Add a new item into the TopoViewType enumeration class specifying a view.
 3. Add a radio button to KsNUMATVDialog.
-4. Subclass KsStreamTopology as a child of some abstract class, which would be held by KsTraceGraph.
+4. Subclass KsStreamNUMATopology as a child of some abstract class, which would be held by KsTraceGraph.
 Add a new class for the view.

 Not too much work, would be great for an extension of this modification.